shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 Maintainers can revert your changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.

 Unlike most other servers, we have a more formal seperation between code-tainers, map-tainers, sprite-tainers, and even lore-tainers (lore curators).
+They operate semi-independently and prs that makes meaninful changes to parts of the game require a approval from each relevent team.
+Examples of changes that dont require approval
+- A few fluff sprites for a map.
+- Extreamly simple subtypes for a pr that adds clothing sprites.

-In general its recommended to keep to your lane and get approval of the respective team if their review is important to a pr.
-(A pr with a large addition of code and sprites would want to get a review from both.)
-Balance changes, however, despite being a code change, can be reviewed by any maintainer or even admin.
+Game balance changes (map balances changes will still require maptainer approval) despite being a code change, can be reviewed by any maintainer or even admin.

 ### Maintainer Code of Conduct